 Resistant to: Mulberries are remarkably resistant to diseases and insects in general.

 Pollination: Mulberries need no pollination to set fruit.
-UNESEXED seedlings, may be either male (non fruiting) or female (fruiting).
+UNESEXED seedlings, will be either male (non fruiting) or female (fruiting).

 Plant Size: Bare-Root from March-April, 1-2′ tall.
 May-November potted in tree tubes, Certified Organic potting mix, no synthetic chemicals or sprays used.